Lead poisoning in Maryland and Virgina

 Advocating for better monitoring of and reductions in lead air emissions

 Chesapeake PSR also advocates for better monitoring and reporting of lead air emissions in the Baltimore area.
-A review of federal and state air emissions reports by Chesapeake PSR in 2015 found significant problems in the way the Maryland Department of the Environment monitors, collects, and reports information on lead air emissions from industrial facilities.
+A review of federal and state air emissions reports by Chesapeake PSR in 2015 found significant problems in the way the Maryland Department of the Environment (MDE) monitors, collects, and reports information on lead air emissions from industrial facilities.

 Chesapeake PSR also sent a letter in 2016 to MDE Secretary Ben Grumbles asking for a moratorium on new lead-emitting facilities in Southern Baltimore, including Curtis Bay.
 We also wrote to 12 entities asking that they not purchase energy from a proposed incinerator in Curtis Bay that was permitted to emit 1,000 pounds of lead per year.